deepesdl/deepesdl-doc/docs/datasets/datastores.md

 ```

 For DeepESDL Jupyter Lab default credentials are configured, but due to
-bandwidth limitation by CDS they might not be performant when used by several
+bandwidth limitation by CDS performance may impair when used by several
 people simultaneously.

 Initializing the xcube datastore for C3S: